What is bullying?

 - the increased likelihood of social isolation

-- having fewer outside contacts than non-disabled children, and perhaps having limited access to someone to disclose bullying to
+- having fewer contacts than non-disabled children which can mean limited access to someone to disclose bullying to

-- being viewed as a ‘safe target’ for bullies
+- being viewed as a ‘safe target’ for people displaying bullying behaviour

 Homophobic and transphobic bullying

 Nearly half (45%) of the young people identifying as LGBTQ+ reported being bullied at school according to a recent report by Stonewall.